 202 hotel rooms, bar, restaurant, garden

-YOTEL Amsterdam is largely circular and realized with respect for the circular and social development of Buiksloterham.
-From the outset the community was extensively involved in the development of the hotel, to ensure the best result.
-Their wishes where clear: more green spaces and hospitality venues.
-As a result, YOTEL Amsterdam introduced an integrated design with collective spaces, an innovative water system and a seamless flow between the interior and the landscape.
+YOTEL Amsterdam is largely circular and realized with respect for the sustainable and social development of Buiksloterham.
+The local community was extensively involved in the development of the hotel, ensuring an optimal result.
+From the outset, it became clear that there was an apparent need for spacious greenery and inviting hospitality venues.
+This led to an integrated design with collective spaces, an innovative water system and a seamless flow between the interior and the landscape.

 The development of YOTEL Amsterdam made great efforts to seek out green construction practices.
 Opting for a modular building method, construction time was cut, optimal production conditions were enabled, and waste and transport minimized.
 The 202 cabins, located in the two high volumes, were built off-site, and then assembled on location – with a ‘stacking time’ of only eight weeks.

-"We aimed to stretch the hotel’s communal functions as much as possible to create maximum engagement with the garden"
+"We aimed to stretch the hotel’s communal functions as much as possible to create maximum engagement with the surrounding landscape."